 - Sleep apnea: Pauses in breathing while sleeping.

-- RLS: The urge to move one or both legs while sleeping, where the movement wakes the person up.
+- Restless leg syndrome: The urge to move one or both legs while sleeping, where the movement wakes the person up.

 - Chronic pain conditions